pdxparrot/ssj2019/SETUP.md

     * Normal Color: (255, 0, 255, 255)
     * Highlight Color: (0, 255, 0, 255)
     * Add an On Click handler that calls the MainMenu OnStart method
-    * Add a Button Helper to the button and setup EffectTriggers to play the hover and click audio
+    * Add a Button Helper to the button
     * Add a Layout Element to the Button
       * Preferred Width: 200
       * Preferred Height: 50